Tag

 Lemuroid

 The next emulator on our list of best Nintendo DS emulators is Lemuroid.
 This is a great pick for Android users as it is completely free and ad-free too.
 Just like other emulators, it supports most of the systems like Atari 7800, Atari 2600, Atari Lynx, Super Nintendo, Nintendo, Game Boy, and others.
-It offers some of the important features like gamepad support, quick save, and others.
+It offers some of the important features like gamepad support, , and others.
 It can connect easily to one gamepad.

 Download Now